Maine's biggest lobster returned to Atlantic Ocean

-The 40-inch (one-metre) male crustacean, about the size of a 3-year-old child, was freed in the waters of the Atlantic Ocean, said Elaine Jones, education director for the state's Department of Marine Resources.
+The 40-inch (one-meter) male crustacean, about the size of a 3-year-old child, was freed in the waters of the Atlantic Ocean, said Elaine Jones, education director for the state's Department of Marine Resources.

 "All the weight is in the claws," Jones said.
 "It would break your arm."